satwikkansal/wtfpython/README.md

   ```
   The behavior is due to the matching of empty substring(`''`) with slices of length 0 in the original string.

+**That's all folks!**

 ---
 ---

 # Contributing

-Here are a few ways that you can contribute to wtfpython,
+A few ways that you can contribute to wtfpython,

 - Suggesting new examples
-- Helping with translation (See issues labeled translation)
+- Helping with translation (See [issues labeled translation](https://github.com/satwikkansal/wtfpython/issues?q=is%3Aissue+is%3Aopen+label%3Atranslation))
-- Minor corrections like pointing out outdated snippets, typos, formatting errors, etc
+- Minor corrections like pointing out outdated snippets, typos, formatting errors, etc.
-- Identifying gaps (things inadequate explanation, redundancy, etc)
+- Identifying gaps (things like inadequate explanation, redundant examples, etc.)
-- Suggestions in general for making this project more fun and useful
+- Any creative suggestions to make this project more fun and useful

 Please see [CONTRIBUTING.md](/CONTRIBUTING.md) for more details.
-Feel free to create a new [issue](https://github.com/satwikkansal/wtfpython/issues/new).
+Feel free to create a new [issue](https://github.com/satwikkansal/wtfpython/issues/new) to discuss things.

 PS: Please don't reach out with backlinking requests, no links will be added unless they're highly relevant to the project.

 # Acknowledgements

 The idea and design for this collection were initially inspired by Denys Dovhan's awesome project [wtfjs](https://github.com/denysdovhan/wtfjs).
-The overwhelming support by the community gave it the shape it is in right now.
+The overwhelming support by pythonistas gave it the shape it is in right now.

 #### Some nice Links!
 * https://www.youtube.com/watch?v=sH4XF6pKKmk